eddiedunn/terminal/README.md

 - **Rebuilding:** If you prefer to build your own binaries, you can do so by following the instructions in the fork or the official repo, then replacing the binary in the appropriate files directory.
 - **Security & Trust:** This approach is documented here to ensure transparency.
 If/when the official project begins distributing Darwin binaries, this project will switch to using those official releases.

-For details on how binaries are managed, see `BINARY_MANAGEMENT.md` and the helper automation scripts included in the repository.
+For details on how binaries and completions are managed, see `BINARY_MANAGEMENT.md`, `COMPLETIONS_WORKFLOW.md`, and the helper automation scripts included in the repository.

 ## Quickstart
 1. Clone the repo